Plate Tectonics - Precambrian tectonics

 crucial for eclogites and olivine to spinel mantle transformation).

-- thinner lithosphere and crust (thickness
+- thinner and weaker lithosphere and crust (thickness

 and thermal structure should be significant in subduction mechanics).